 (Menachem Begin, Special Knesset meeting in honor of Anuar Saadat, president of Egypt, November, 20 1977).

-The national-religious cohorts, since Gush Emunim in the post 6-days war and certainly after the disengagement from Gaza led by Sharon, were closely identified with the Jewish settlements in the territories conquered beyond the green line in 1967.
-Netanyahu knew the suspicion they felt towards him, as he first voted for the disengagement and only later began standing at the front of the pro-settlements act.
-Likewise, Netanyahu both gave the Bar-Ilan two-states speech and then vowed to annex the settlements.
-Netanyahu understood that in terms of the new national narrative, the settlements became the spearhead of the holy land and thereby the heart of the national camp.
-Zionism in the 2000s, in the eyes of the Israeli rightwing, became identified with the settlements and rejecting the idea of Palestinian state and any negotiations was epitomized.
-By then the religious-national cohort were 35% of the IDF officers, a visible force in the civil service, and dominated the right political parties –especially well-positioned within the Likud activists’ circles and Likud institutions.
-Netanyahu became a keen supporter of the settlements, with the climax of declaring the intention of annexing all Jewish settlements to Israel, arguing in the Peace for Prosperity convention in Washington with president Trump that January 28, 2020 is the second most important day in Israel’s history since:
+The national-religious cohorts, since Gush Emunim following the Six-Day War and, certainly, after the disengagement from Gaza led by Sharon, were closely identified with the Jewish settlements in the territories conquered beyond the Green Line in 1967.
+Netanyahu knew that they were suspicious of him because he had initially voted for disengagement and, only later began supporting the settlers, at least publicly.
+In a similarly contradictory move, Netanyahu had given the Bar-Ilan two-states speech and had then vowed to annex the settlements.
+Netanyahu understood that, in terms of the new national narrative, the settlements had become the spearhead of the Holy Land and, thereby, the heart of the nationalist camp.
+For the Israeli right wing, Zionism 2000s-style became identified with the settlements and the outright rejection of the idea of a Palestinian state and any form of negotiations.
+By then, the religious-national cohort represented 35% of IDF officers, were a visible force within the civil service, dominated political parties on the right, and were especially well-positioned within Likud activist circles and institutions.
+Netanyahu’s keen support of the settlements culminated in declaring his intention to annex all Jewish settlements to Israel.
+He argued at the Peace for Prosperity convention in Washington with President Trump that January 28, 2020 was the second most important day in Israel’s history because:

-For too long — far too long — the very heart of the Land of Israel where our patriarchs prayed, our prophets preached, and our kings ruled, has been outrageously branded as illegally occupied territory.
+For too long –far too long– the very heart of the Land of Israel where our Patriarchs prayed, our Prophets preached, and our Kings ruled, has been outrageously branded as illegally occupied territory.
 Well, today, Mr. President, you are puncturing this big lie.
 You are recognizing Israel’s sovereignty over all the Jewish communities in Judea and Samaria, large and small alike.

-The narrative told by Netanyahu as head of state in Washnigton is an ethnoreligious story of the land of the prophets.
-It is not about security, diplomacy or national interests: it is about extending Israel’s sovereignty onto parts of its biblical homeland, promised by God to the Jewish people.
-It is the settlers’ narrative that became identified with the national camp.
-It fulfills Freeden’s three core ideas of populism: ethnoreligious society as a cohesive body - social monism without an option of foreign penetration or expansion; a founding moment – the idea that “we were here first”: God had promised the holy land to his people; and the fear of change: against negotiations, against peace process, there is ‘no partner’.
+The narrative presented by Netanyahu as Israel’s head of state in Washington is the ethnoreligious story of the land of the prophets.
+It is not about security, diplomacy, or national interests, but about extending Israel’s sovereignty into parts of its biblical homeland promised by God to the Jewish people.
+It is the settler narrative that was now identified with the nationalist camp.
+It fulfills Michael Freeden’s three core features of populism: social monism without an option of foreign penetration or expansion, in the form of an ethnoreligious society as a cohesive body; a founding moment, in the form of the idea that “we were here first” and that God had promised the Holy Land to his people; and the fear of change, in this case manifested as resistance to negotiations, and the belief that there is “no partner.”

-The people, the Masses, the Base
+The People, the Masses, the Base

 Ashkenazi?
 Iraqi?
 Jews!
 Brothers!
 (Menachem Begin, 1981).